 Angiodysplasia of the colon occurs when blood vessels in the colon (large intestine) enlarge.
 They may become fragile and result in occasional bleeding in the gastrointestinal (GI) tract.

 Colon polyps are growths on the lining of the colon or rectum.
-The colon and the rectum are parts of the large intestine, which are parts of the digestive system.
-The 2 most common kinds of polyps are:
+The colon and the rectum are parts of the large intestine.
+The 2 most common types are:

 Irritable Bowel Syndrome

 Irritable bowel syndrome (IBS) is a chronic disorder of the intestines.
 IBS does not cause inflammation and does not lead to a more serious condition.

 Ileus is a type of bowel obstruction.
 It happens when wavelike contractions stop.
 This is called peristalsis.
 Peristalsis pushes material along the digestive pathway.